Aloo Gosht: Pakistani Style Meat and Potato Curry

 Firstly, get your meat ready.
 Wash, rinse, and drain.
 Set aside.

-Secondly, fry the chopped onion in a cooking pan until itโs translucent and smells nice.
+Secondly, fry the chopped onion in a pan until translucent and fragrant.
 Then, add in the freshly minced ginger and garlic.
-Fry further for a minute or two before you put the rest of the ground spices in.ย
+Fry for a minute or two longer before you add the rest of the ground spices.

-Put your meat pieces in once your masala sauce gets to a thick sauce consistency without any lumps and the oil slightly separates from the edges.
-Give it a good stir, so all the meat is covered with the sauce.
+Put your meat pieces in once your masala sauce reaches a thick, lump-free consistency and the oil has slightly separated from the edges.
+Give it a good stir, so all the meat is coated in the sauce.

 Keep checking and stirring the meat curry now and then.

-Your aloo gosht is ready when the meat and potatoes are tenderly cooked, and the oil slightly separates from the edges.
-You can sprinkle ยฝ teaspoon of garam masala at the end.
+Your aloo gosht is ready when the meat and potatoes are tender, and the oil has slightly separated from the edges.
+You can sprinkle ½ teaspoon of garam masala at the end.
 This will enhance the aroma and flavor of your curry.

-Before you go on making the dish, let me tell you the secret of this curry.
+Before you go ahead and make the dish, let me tell you the secret to this curry.
 It lies in how you make the masala spice.
-For many years, I didnโt realize I should cook the masala spices with tomatoes until they become smooth and thick with the oil separating from the sauce.ย
+For many years, I didn’t realize I should cook the masala spices with tomatoes until they become smooth and thick, with the oil separating from the sauce.

-It was one of my husbandโs nieces that reminded me.
+It was one of my husband’s nieces who reminded me.

-The proper Aloo Gosht has a richly flavored sauce that is not too thick or thin.
-Therefore, take care when adding the water.ย
+The proper Aloo Gosht has a richly flavored sauce that is not too thick or too thin.
+Therefore, take care when adding the water.

 As mentioned above, this lamb with potato curry is a classic dish in Pakistani cuisine and is often served at many gatherings and occasions.

-Aloo gosht usually goes well with Achari Chicken, Chicken Karahi, Green Moong Dal, and some salad when served among a food spread.
+Aloo gosht usually pairs well with Achari Chicken, Chicken Karahi, Green Moong Dal, and a salad when served as part of a food spread.

 Enjoy some Rasmalai or Kheer for dessert to finish your meal.
-And you may want to serve this cucumber water or cucumber kale smoothie for a refreshing drink in your food spread.
+And you may want to serve this cucumber water or cucumber-kale smoothie as a refreshing drink in your food spread.

 Aloo Gosht